dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Windows Virtual Desktop.md

 2. What subscription is required for Contoso's mobile device requirements?

-   Microsoft Enterprise Mobility + Security E3 or E5 are required for Intune MDM
+   Microsoft Enterprise Mobility + Security E3 or E5 are required for Intune MDM.

 3. What subscription is needed to classify and protect PHI and PII access?

-   Microsoft 365 E5 license is required for the full suite of data protection, information protection and classification, and advanced threat protection capabilities.
+   A Microsoft 365 E5 license is required for the full suite of data protection, information protection and classification, and advanced threat protection capabilities.

 4. What subscription is necessary to enforce device access on the local network only?